-- [1] CBM Technical Design Report 2013 (TDR) - [2] A.K.
-Dubey, et. al, DAE Symp.
-On Nucl.Phys. vv, ppp (2010), Anna Kiseleva, P.P.
-Bhaduri, et.al.
-85, 211-216 (2011) (2013) 56 - [3] Senger, CBM Progress Report 2012, p26 - [4] "Conversion coefficient for use in radiological protection against external radiation" ICRP Publication 74 Total dose effect test of active LVDB component with 60Co Gamma chamber, to be used for CBM-MUCH detector
+- [1] The CBM Collaboration, Technical Design Report for the CBM Muon Chambers (MUCH), in press - [2] A. K. Dubey et al., Proc.
+DAE Symp.
+Nucl.
+Phys.
+2010,p.
+692; A. Kiseleva et al., Indian J. Phys.
+85 (2011) 211 - [3] A. Senger, CBM Progress Report 2012, Darmstadt 2013, p.
+26

+Total dose effect test of active LVDB components for CBM-MUCH with a Co60 gamma chamber

-V. Jain1, J. Saini1, A. K. Dubey1, S. Chattopadhyay1, A. Saha2, and P. Koczon3 1VECC, Kolkata; 2UGC-DAE Consortium for Scientific Research, Kolkata; 3GSI, Germany
+V. Jain1, J. Saini1, A. K. Dubey1, S. Chattopadhyay1, A. Saha2, and P. Koczon3

+1VECC, Kolkata, India; 2UGC-DAE Consortium for Scientific Research, Kolkata, India; 3GSI, Darmstadt, Germany

-A GEM based detector system is being developed at VECC, Kolkata for use as muon tracker in the Compressed Baryonic Matter (CBM) experiment at the upcoming FAIR facility at Germany [1][2].
-The Muon Chambers (MUCH) consists of alternating layers of six absorbers and detector stations.
-The harsh radiation dose in CBM owing to high hadronic environment poses severe constraints on the design and selection of the electronic components to be used along with the detectors.
-To make sure that selected components will work in this environment, we have performed Gamma dose testing one of the proper component in 60Co chamber at UGC-DAE Consortium for Scientific Research, Kolkata.
+A GEM-based detector system (MUCH) is being developed at VECC, Kolkata, for use as muon tracker in the Compressed Baryonic Matter (CBM) experiment at the upcoming FAIR facility at Germany [1, 2].
+The MUCH system consists of alternating layers of six absorbers and detector stations.
+The harsh radiation dose in CBM owing to the high track density and interaction rate poses severe constraints on the design and selection of the electronic components to be used along with the detectors.
+To make sure that the selected components work in this environment, we have performed Gamma dose testing on one such component in a Co60 chamber at UGC-DAE Consortium for Scientific Research, Kolkata.